statisticsnorway/ssb-timeseries/docs/architecture.md

 While the core stack is opinionated, a primary goal is to avoid creating a "walled garden."
 The library is designed to be a good citizen in the PyData ecosystem.

-This is achieved through **[Narwhals](https://narwhals-dev.github.io/narwhals/)**, a lightweight abstraction layer that provides a unified API over multiple dataframe backends.
+This is achieved through **[Narwhals](https://narwhals-dev.github.io/narwhals/)**.
+Narwhals is a lightweight abstraction layer that provides a unified API over multiple dataframe backends.
-This means the library's internal logic works seamlessly whether the in-memory data is a Pandas DataFrame, a Polars DataFrame, or a PyArrow Table, offering maximum flexibility to users.
+This strategic choice means the library's internal logic works seamlessly whether the in-memory data is a Pandas DataFrame, a Polars DataFrame, or a PyArrow Table, offering maximum flexibility and future-proofing.

 ### A Commitment to Interoperability